krvoje/ca-bibd-generator/README.md

                                                     1 1 0 0 1 0 0

 The idea of the algorithm is to use a kind of a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) grid, where the cells are the fields of the incidence matrix.

+The algorithm does the following basic steps:

+    generate a random incidence matrix
+    while not BIBD:
+        pick two cells in a row
+        compute fitness
+        if the cells are eligible for change swap them